-This year’s guide includes 30 titles—the most ever—as well as tips on how to get more out of your summer reading and my favorites from past guides.
-But just for fun (and like we’ve done since 2014, believe it or not) I’m narrowing the choices down to 5 total.
+This year’s guide includes 30 titles—or 42, if you got the expanded edition—as well as tips on how to get more out of your summer reading and my favorites from past guides.
+But just for fun (and like we’ve done since 2014, believe it or not) I’m narrowing the choices down to five total.
 (Minimalists and decision haters, rejoice!)

 These stories will keep you turning the pages, sure, but they also have substance.
 While easy to read, these titles are wonderfully thought-provoking and discussable.